Non Credit Policy Guide

 Getting a quality education isn't a matter of chance . . .it's a matter of choice.
 Attending Delaware Tech opens your world to choices, possibilities and opportunities.
 Delaware Technical Community College is your statewide institution of higher education.
 The College is fully committed to serving every part of the state through its four conveniently located campuses: Dover, Georgetown, Stanton and Wilmington.
 Delaware Tech educates more than 40,000 students each year, 92% of whom are Delawareans.
 More than 25% of Delaware residents have taken courses on one of Delaware Tech's four campuses.
 Delaware Tech offers various distance learning opportunities including online courses, telecourses and interactive classroom courses.

-The Corporate and Community Programs Division of the College provides lifelong learning opportunities for personal and professional growth for a diverse population through quality education and training programs.
+The Workforce Development and Community Education Division of the College provides lifelong learning opportunities for personal and professional growth for a diverse population through quality education and training programs.
 In addition, the Division supports economic development efforts by designing and delivering training programs that address the specific needs of local businesses and industries.

 College Terms You Should Know